drupalglacier/glacier_deploy/README.md

 ## Usage
 ### Basic configuration
-Download or clone `glacier_deploy` and copy it to your desired directory.
+Download or clone glacier Deploy and move it to your desired directory.
 Create a directory structure like this:

 ```